-The Academic Development Division is the developmental studies division and an integral part of the institution.
+The ACcess Division is the developmental studies division and an integral part of the institution.
 An organizational chart is in Appendix A.

-The Academic Development Division houses:
+The ACcess Division houses:

-- Developmental reading and study skills
+- Developmental Reading

 - English-as-a-Second Language

 - ACcess Learning Centers

 - High School Equivalency Program (HEP)--a federally funded program that provides GED instruction and testing to students with seasonal agricultural backgrounds (migrants).